 In 2007, it was reported that the corn ethanol produced in the US generated 1.3 units of energy for every 1 unit of energy input that was spent on it.

-Cellulosic ethanol is a new form of ethanol with even better energy outputs – around 36 units of energy are produced for every 1 unit of energy spent on it, depending on the production method that was used.
+Cellulosic ethanol is a new form of ethanol with even better energy outputs – around 36 units of energy are produced for every 1 unit of energy spent on it, depending on the production method used.

 See Related: Tesla Road Trip: 1,800 Miles in 3 Days (Case Study)